zaiisao/Documentation/en/Interactive Broadcast/rotation_guide_android.md

 <a name = "orientation_adaptive"></a>
 ### Adaptive

-In the Adaptive mode, the video capturer captures the video frame and sends out the video together with its relative position to the status bar.
+In the adaptive mode, the video capturer captures the video frame and sends the video together with its relative position to the status bar.
 The player notes the relative position and renders the video frame.
-No video cropping occurs in the Adaptive mode.
+No video cropping occurs in the adaptive mode.

 The following figures show the video orientations at the video capturer and player when a rear camera is used as the video capturer.
 Note that the video orientation differs according to the UI lock of your app.

--   UI Lock \(or UI Unlock with the app disabling the screen auto-rotation\):
+-   UI lock \(or UI unlock with the app disabling the screen auto-rotation\):

-    The relative position of the status bar remains the same as the screen and not according to the phone tilt \(for example in Wechat\).
+    The relative position of the status bar remains the same as the screen and not according to the phone tilt \(for example in WeChat\).
 Therefore, the relative position of the video and the screen remains the same for the video capturer and the player.

-    For a Landscape capturer:
+    For a landscape capturer:

     <img alt="../_images/rotation_adaptive_uilock_landscape.jpg" src="https://web-cdn.agora.io/docs-files/en/rotation_adaptive_uilock_landscape.jpg" "/>

-    For a Portrait capturer:
+    For a portrait capturer:

     <img alt="../_images/rotation_adaptive_uilock_portrait.jpg" src="https://web-cdn.agora.io/docs-files/en/rotation_adaptive_uilock_portrait.jpg" />

--   UI Unlock with the app enabling the screen auto-rotation:
+-   UI unlock with the app enabling the screen auto-rotation:

     The status bar of the app remains horizontal, regardless of the orientation of the screen \(for example in Facetime\).
 Therefore, the relative position of the video and the phone tilt remains the same for the video capturer and the player.

-    For a Landscape capturer:
+    For a landscape capturer:

     <img alt="../_images/rotation_adaptive_uiunlock_landscape.jpg" src="https://web-cdn.agora.io/docs-files/en/rotation_adaptive_uiunlock_landscape.jpg" />

-    For a Portrait capturer:
+    For a portrait capturer:

     <img alt="../_images/rotation_adaptive_uiunlock_portrait.jpg" src="https://web-cdn.agora.io/docs-files/en/rotation_adaptive_uiunlock_portrait.jpg" />